 Recognizing this rapidly approaching and extensive need for top grade Health & Safety professionals, in recent weeks the JRoss team has proactively connected with 100s of Health and Safety experts across Canada to gain a sense of the talent profile available.
-To share some of what they found, the profiles below will give you an idea of the types of Health & Safety skills and experience that are available, and that retail organizations like yours may need.
-Please keep in mind that skills may be transferrable from roles in other areas as well, so those in other fields may also be able to add value in this area as retail re-opens.
+To share some of what they found, the profiles below will give you an idea of the types of Health & Safety skills and experience that are available, and that hospitality organizations like yours may need.
+Please keep in mind that skills may be transferrable from roles in other areas as well, so those in other fields may also be able to add value in this area as hospitality re-opens.

 Environment, Health and Safety Specialist - Calgary